-Hello, my friends.
-Surely you’ve tried some version of symmetrical painting with your kids, right?
+Have you’ve tried some version of blot art with your kids?

 Symmetry painting is when you add a few drops of paint to one side of a piece of paper, fold the second side over the paint, and press the paint sandwich together with your hands.
 Then, when you open up the folded paper?

-You have a unique and symmetrical design of the squished paint.
+Voila!
+You have a unique and symmetrical design of squished paint.

 This is a huge hit with toddlers and preschoolers but I have to tell you that old kids (and, ahem, so-called adults) love it, too.

-There are lots of fun variations, including mirror-image string prints, using the symmetry paintings as drawing prompts (we’ve used them in the past for fun faces and animals), using them for butterflies or monsters, but we recently made heart symmetry paintings since Valentine’s Day is around the corner.
+There are lots of fun variations for this art activity, but we recently made heart symmetry paintings since Valentine’s Day is around the corner.
 They’re so pretty!

 - Sturdy paper